 The GLA:D® Australia Program is only available to Australian registered Physiotherapists practicing in Australia.

 The program is offered in Denmark; for details please contact the team at GLA:D® Denmark

-The GLA:D Program a group based exercise program, designed to be run in private practices, community health centres and hospital outpatient facilities, with the need for specialised equipment.
+The GLA:D® Program is a group based exercise program, designed to be run in private practices, community health centres and hospital outpatient facilities, with the need for minimal specialised equipment.